pgRouting/pgrouting/src/withPoints/doc/pgr_withPointsCost.rst

 The main Characteristics are:
   - It does not return a path.
-  - Returns the sum of the costs of the shortest path for pair combination of nodes in the graph.
+  - Returns the sum of the costs of the shortest path for pair combination of vertices in the mondified graph.
   - Vertices of the graph are:

     - **positive** when it belongs to the edges_sql
     - **negative** when it belongs to the points_sql

   - Process is done only on edges with positive costs.
   - Values are returned when there is a path.